LM-loleris/RobloxPrinter/README.md

 commercial thermal printers in the market - this should mean that it would be easy to find [libraries](https://python-escpos.readthedocs.io/en/latest/) for such product and get it running in a custom environment.
-* Unfortunately I didn't manage to make TM-T88V properly work on windows so the python side of the project runs on Linux, Raspberry Pi 4 - it was responsible for driving the printer, querying the web server, running an OLED display (ssd1306 128x64 OLED module), Streaming a Logitech 920 Pro webcam to a streaming service (either Twitch or Youtube) and lighting the printer up with an individually addressable RGB strip (4 LEDs, wsb2812b, also known as NeoPixels).
+* Unfortunately I didn't manage to make TM-T88V properly work on windows so the python side of the project runs on Linux, Raspberry Pi 4.
+The Raspberry was responsible for driving the printer, querying the web server, running an OLED display (ssd1306 128x64 OLED module), Streaming a Logitech 920 Pro webcam to a streaming service (either Twitch or Youtube) and lighting the printer up with an individually addressable RGB strip (4 LEDs, wsb2812b, also known as NeoPixels).